Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

 The uniqueness clause in the characterization of \thmref{thm:lifted_complexIntro} implies that the operator $\DBianchi$ coincides with the usual exterior covariant derivative when $g$ is Euclidean, as \eqref{eq:calabi_complex} in this case is a fully fledged cochain complex.
 Thus, in a Euclidean domain, the Poincaré Lemma implies $\ker(\dBianchi,\Hg^*,B_{H}^*)=\{0\}$, while $\ker(\Hg)$ is exactly the space of affine functions.

 We proceed with the Bianchi complex associated with $m=1$.
-In this case, the first operator in the sequence is the Killing operator (since $\Ckm{1}{1}$ is the space of symmetric tensor fields), and we recognize that the relevant cohomology modules become:
+In this case, the first operator in the sequence coincides with the Killing operator once we recognize $\frakX(M)\simeq \Ckm{0}{1}$ through the musical isomorphism and $\Ckm{1}{1}=S^{2}(M)$.
+We therefore recognize that the relevant cohomology modules become: